-- 1.3.1 This document is intended to provide guidance to Aerodrome Certificate Holders whose aerodromes have facilities for fuel storage however complex or simple these facilities may be.
-This guidance is intended to assist them in the production of procedures for fuel storage, management, handling and distribution where these are required of them by the BAR 14 requirements, and for the safe delivery of fuel to an aircraft in a condition that is fit for use.
-Other personnel who have a responsibility towards any part of the safe storage, management, handling or distribution of aviation fuel are encouraged to develop similar appropriate procedures. - 1.3.2 Where an aerodrome fuel installation is managed by a third party or parties, and the appropriate published procedures of that third party meet the requirements of the BAR 14 Volume I Aerodromes and the guidance included in this document, those procedures can be used for that purpose, provided they are made available to those operating staff to which the requirement refers, and reference to this is made in the Aerodrome Manual. - 1.3.3 The technical aspects of fuel installation construction lie outside the scope of this document, but are covered by codes of practice supported by the petroleum industry including: - a) installation and vehicle manufacturers; - b) the institute of Petroleum (IP); - c) Joint Inspection Group (JIG); - d) International Air Transport Association (IATA); and - e) the Aviation Fuel Working Group. - 1.3.4 Fuel installation managers should seek the advice of the groups listed in paragraph 2.3 on the technical aspects of installing a fuel installation, and the procedures to be followed for maintaining it, and any associated fuel equipment, in a manner that will ensure compliance with the BAR 14 Volume I Aerodromes. - 1.3.5 Guidance material agreed between the major supply companies and endorsed by IATA, entitled "Guidelines for Aviation Fuel Quality Control and Operating Procedures", may be useful to managers of fuel installations of all sizes.
-For further information on this document, and on the codes of best practice of the IP and the JIG, Aerodrome Certificate Holders may wish to contact the addressees referred to in paragraph 2.3 above. - 1.3.6 Aerodrome Certificate Holders should be aware that in addition to aviation-oriented regulation, the management, storage, distribution and handling of aviation fuel is subject to statutory legislation required of other regulatory bodies.
-For further information on this see Appendix 1.

-1.3.7 Except where Airworthiness Notices notify exemptions from certain provisions, any person delivering motor gasoline (MOGAS) to an aircraft is also required to comply with the BAR 14 Volume I - Aerodromes.
+- 2.2 Where an aerodrome fuel installation is managed by a third party or parties, and the appropriate published procedures of that third party meet the requirements of the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes and the guidance included in this document, those procedures can be used for that purpose, provided they are made available to those operating staff to which the requirement refers, and reference to this is made in the Aerodrome Manual. - 2.3 The technical aspects of fuel installation construction lie outside the scope of this document, but are covered by codes of practice supported by the petroleum industry including: - a) installation and vehicle manufacturers; - b) the institute of Petroleum (IP); - c) Joint Inspection Group (JIG); - d) International Air Transport Association (IATA); and - e) the Aviation Fuel Working Group. - 2.4 Fuel installation managers should seek the advice of the groups listed in paragraph 2.3 on the technical aspects of installing a fuel installation, and the procedures to be followed for maintaining it, and any associated fuel equipment, in a manner that will ensure compliance with the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes. - 2.5 Guidance material agreed between the major supply companies and endorsed by IATA, entitled "Guidelines for Aviation Fuel Quality Control and Operating Procedures", may be useful to managers of fuel installations of all sizes.
+For further information on this document, and on the codes of best practice of the IP and the JIG, Aerodrome Certificate Holders may wish to contact the addressees referred to in paragraph 2.3 above. - 2.6 Aerodrome Certificate Holders should be aware that in addition to aviation-oriented regulation, the management, storage, distribution and handling of aviation fuel is subject to statutory legislation required of other regulatory bodies.
+For further information on this see Appendix 1. - 2.7 Except where Airworthiness Notices notify exemptions from certain provisions, any person delivering motor gasoline (MOGAS) to an aircraft is also required to comply with the Brunei Aviation Requirements, BAR 14 Volume I Aerodromes.
 Requirements and guidance material concerning the handling and use of this fuel are also given in CAP 455 'Airworthiness Notices' (see www.caa.co.uk/publications).